matthewfeickert/talk-SciPy-2020/talk.md

 - .bold[SciPy talks are generally 25 minutes] with 2-3 minutes for questions.
 Please keep the length of time in mind as you structure your outline.
 - Your talk should not be a commercial for your company’s product.
 However, you are welcome to talk about how your company solved a problem, or notable open-source projects that may benefit attendees.
 - .bold[NONE OF THESE PEOPLE KNOW WHAT PARTICLE PHYSICS IS]
-   - Remove usage of "Standard Model" or BSM

 ---
 # `pyhf` core dev team